Learning theory and environments

 Our faculty blog about research, issues and trends in the field.
 Join the conversation!

 Lots of recent events have me wondering how to encourage and foster empathy.
 Empathy is when one person is able to understand how another person is feeling.
 This sense of understanding is not something we are born with, it is a skill that we learn.
 The ability to empathize is critical because it allows us to understand other people.
-It's an opportunity to show caring and compassion; one of the 5 C's of positive youth development.
-And, it's an essential skill for creating an inclusive world.
 Read more.

 See all learning theory and environments blog posts